 The real star of the film is Aylmer, a parasitic, leech-like creature who forms symbiotic relationships with its victims by injecting a highly addictive hallucinogen into their brains.
 Once that irresistible carrot has been dangled, it begins to establish its dominance, sadistically starving them to the point of insanity and continuing to do so long after they have submitted to its demands.

 Aylmer promises that the young man’s life is about to change for the better, but in return he needs feeding, and in Brian he has an Earthly carriage for his carnivorous little habit.
 All Brian has to do is accept Aylmer’s hallucinatory gift and he will do the rest.
-Soon, Brian begins to find unexplained splodges of viscera in his underwear, and the more addicted he becomes to the creature’s juice, the more demanding and sadistic it gets, and soon Aylmer is describing every last detail of their late night conquests, safe in the knowledge that he has his latest slave exactly where he wants him.
+Soon, Brian begins to find unexplained splodges of viscera in his underwear, and the more addicted he becomes to the creature’s juice, the more demanding and sadistic it gets.
+Before long, Aylmer is describing every last detail of their late night conquests, safe in the knowledge that Brian has nowhere left to turn.

-Soon, Brian’s hallucinations take yet another dark turn, and after a dream in which he eats his girlfriend’s brains he decides to flee the apartment, accepting the fact that he is now a powerless accessory to murder and that anyone is fair game.
-With the pain now far outweighing the pleasure, Brian finally stands up to Aylmer and decides to go cold turkey, but who will crack first?
+Soon, Brian flees his brother’s apartment, accepting the fact that he is now a powerless accessory to murder and that anyone is fair game, and with the pain far outweighing the pleasure, he finally stands up to Aylmer and decides to go cold turkey, but who will crack first?

 Go and see it.